RichieBzzzt/Dreepy/README.md

 Env:$var3
 ```

-If I added a variable to the variable group called ```dreepyprefix``` and set the value as "scope-" it would find the following environment variables:
+If I added a variable to the variable group called ```dreepyprefix``` and set the value as "scope-" it would search for the following environment variables:
 ```
 Env:$scope-var1
 Env:$scope-var2
 Env:$scope-var3
 ```

-If I added a variable to the variable group called ```dreepysuffix``` and set the value as "-domain" it would find the following environment variables:
+If I added a variable to the variable group called ```dreepysuffix``` and set the value as "-domain" it would search for the following environment variables:
 ```
 Env:$var1-domain
 Env:$var2-domain
 Env:$var3-domain
 ```

-And if I used both ```dreepyprefix``` and ```dreepysuffix``` it would find the following environment variables:
+And if I used both ```dreepyprefix``` and ```dreepysuffix``` it would search for the following environment variables:
 ```
 Env:$scope-var1-domain
 Env:$scope-var2-domain